 Connecting.
 You have to know what to say.
 But remember, you’re human and so are the people you’re talking to.
 So humanize it.
 You’re just having a conversation.
 Make the person you’re talking to feel comfortable.

 B2H: Business to human.
 Your goal above all is to help.
-It’s not b2c, b2b, it’s b2h.
+It’s not b2c or b2b.
+It’s b2h.
 You’re talking with humans.
 Know how you can help someone before you pick up the phone.
 These are warm calls.
 Not cold calls.
 There’s a distinct difference.

 Positioning.
 Positioning statements are flexible.
 They’re not rigid.
 They’re based on your prospect’s pain points.
 And they’re best followed by a question to test whether they resonate or not.